 Majari Asana – Cat Stretch Pose – Weekly Asana Tutorial

-Majari Asana comes from the Sanskrit and means Cat Stretch Pose.
+Majari Asana comes from Sanskrit and means Cat Stretch Pose.
 The Cat Stretch pose is very beneficial if you want to increase your spinal flexibility.
 By curving the spine, you can release tension from your back and balance your nervous system.

 Let’s discuss the steps of Majari Asana!